Hammerhead shark: Reproduction

 Reproduction occurs only once a year for hammerhead sharks, and usually occurs with the male shark biting the female shark violently until she agrees to mate with him.
 The hammerhead sharks exhibit a viviparous mode of reproduction with females giving birth to live young.
 Like other sharks, fertilization is internal, with the male transferring sperm to the female through one of two intromittent organs called claspers.
 The developing embryos are at first sustained by a yolk sac.
 When the supply of yolk is exhausted, the depleted yolk sac transforms into a structure analogous to a mammalian placenta (called a "yolk sac placenta" or "pseudoplacenta"), through which the mother delivers sustenance until birth.
 Once the baby sharks are born, they are not taken care of by the parents in any way.
 Usually, a litter consists of 12 to 15 pups, except for the great hammerhead, which gives birth to litters of 20 to 40 pups.
-These baby sharks huddle together and swim toward warmer water until they are old enough and large enough to survive on their own.
+These baby sharks huddle together and swim toward warmer water until they are old and large enough to survive on their own.

 In 2007, the bonnethead shark was found to be capable of asexual reproduction via automictic parthenogenesis, in which a female's ovum fuses with a polar body to form a zygote without the need for a male.
 This was the first shark known to do this.

 Diet

 Hammerhead sharks eat a large range of prey such as fish (including other sharks), squid, octopus, and crustaceans.
-Stingrays are a particular favorite.
-These sharks are often found swimming along the bottom of the ocean, stalking their prey.
-Their unique heads are used as a weapon when hunting down prey.
-The hammerhead shark uses its head to pin down stingrays and eats the ray when the ray is weak and in shock.
-The great hammerhead, tending to be larger and more aggressive than most hammerheads, occasionally engages in cannibalism, eating other hammerhead sharks, including its own young.
+Stingrays are a particular favorite, with the positioning of their (comparatively) smaller, crescent-shaped mouths underneath their T-shaped heads allowing for skilled skate, ray, and flounder hunting, among other seafloor-dwellers.
+These sharks will often be found swimming above the sand along the bottom of the ocean, stalking their prey.
+Their unique heads are further utilized as a tool (or weapon) if hunting rays and flatfishes; the shark uses its head to pin down and briefly stun the prey, and only eats once their quarry is clearly weakened and in shock.
+The great hammerhead, tending to be larger and more aggressive to its own kind than other hammerheads, occasionally engages in cannibalism, eating other hammerhead sharks, including mothers consuming their own young.
 In addition to the typical animal prey, bonnetheads have been found to feed on seagrass, which sometimes makes up as much as half their stomach contents.
 They may swallow it unintentionally, but they are able to partially digest it.
 At the time of discovery, this was the only known case of a potentially omnivorous species of shark (since then, whale sharks were also found to be omnivorous).

 Species

+There are ten distinct species of Hammerhead sharks in the wild: